-Although in the first half of 2022, oil prices experienced a significant increase, the industry still has not fully recovered, and is currently still at a lower rig count than before the COVID-19 pandemic.
-We cannot assure you these conditions will not continue to exist throughout 2023.
+Although oil prices were higher in 2022 and 2023, compared to 2021, the industry still has not fully recovered, and is currently still at a lower rig count than before the COVID-19 pandemic.
+We cannot assure you these conditions will not continue to exist throughout 2024.
 The risks associated with our business are more acute during periods of economic slowdown or recession because such periods may be accompanied by decreased spending by our customers.
 A prolonged period of economic slowdown and/or recession in the United States, particularly if coupled with a prolonged slowdown in the E&P industry, would materially and adversely impact our business, financial condition and results of operations.